ohgollybritta/temporal-mfcc-training/README.md

 # MFCC Temporal Wake Word Training

-Train a custom wake word detector using temporal MFCC features and a GradientBoosting classifier, exported to ONNX for lightweight deployment on edge devices like a Raspberry Pi.
+Train a custom wake word detector using temporal MFCC features and a GradientBoosting classifier, exported to ONNX for lightweight deployment.

 ## How it works